sophiahuangg/Matplotlib/README.md

 ## Five Most Common Ages of Bachelor contestants
 ![Ages](https://github.com/sophiahuangg/HW2-GeneratingGraphs/blob/main/bachelorages.png)

 In this pie chart, I wanted to look into the five most common ages of Bachelor contestants.
 The percentages displayed on the pie chart show the percentage each age constitutes out of the five ages.
 It is important to note that while these percentages add up to 100%, **the ages of Bachelor contestants are not contained within these five numbers**.

 A big thank you to Adam Erispaha for creating this CSV file.
 All of this data was sourced from [Data World](https://data.world/aerispaha/the-bachelor-contestants/workspace/file?filename=historical_bachelor_contestants.csv).

-More datasets on Bachelor contestants can be found at the same[website!](https://data.world/aerispaha/the-bachelor-contestants/workspace/query?queryid=c385610c-7254-4100-b592-88e40e3c8f9d)
+More datasets on Bachelor contestants can be found at the same [website!](https://data.world/aerispaha/the-bachelor-contestants/workspace/query?queryid=c385610c-7254-4100-b592-88e40e3c8f9d)

 ## Player Performance
 ![Player Performance](https://github.com/sophiahuangg/Nba-Data/blob/main/player_stats.png)